ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/indicators/retrieve.rst

 Retrieving Recent Observations
 """"""""""""""""""""""""""""""

 As of ThreatConnect 5.0, the API branch below provides the ten Indicators with the most observations since a given date.
 If no date is given, the default query returns the ten Indicators which have had the most observations over the past day.
-In this context, a “day” includes all of the previous day and all data from the current day up to the current moment in time.
+In this context, a "day" includes all of the previous day and all data from the current day up to the current moment in time.

 .. code::